crystallabs/crysterm/CRYSTAL-WISHLIST.md

 end
 ```

-I know that it is _possible_ to make the code work without labeled breaks
+I know that it _is_ possible to make any code work without break that supports labels.
-by instead using the return value from the loops.
-But in some cases, the
-code is much more complex to write and follow in that way, and also in
+But in some cases, the code is much more complex to write and follow in that way.
-any case the code for "break" and "jump" must be separated into two places.
+Also, it forces the user to separate the code for "break" and "jump" into two
+places, which is unintuitive and the two locations are not always conveniently close
+to each other.

 ## Indirect initialization.
 This to work without throwing error: